How to Enhance Your Instruction with Technology: Making Your "Two" Do Lists

 Larry Hurtubise M.A.

-Larry Hurtubise, MA, is the Associate Director of the Center for Faculty Development at Nationwide Children’s Hospital and an Adjunct Associate Professor of Biomedical Education at the Ohio State University.
+Larry Hurtubise, MA, is the Director of the Office of Educational Innovation and Scholarship at the Ohio State University College of Pharmacy and an Adjunct Associate Professor of Biomedical Education at the Ohio State University College of Medicine.
 He encourages the scholarship in teaching and learning for the purposes of enhancing the quality of health sciences education.
 His peer reviewed articles can be found in the Journal of Graduate Medical Education, Medical Educator, and Clinical Teacher and frequently presents at medical education conferences on curricular development and the effective use of instructional technology.

 - Students will be able to list four of Gamson and Ehrman's Seven Principles for Effective Higher Education.